kanidm/ldap-proxy/README.md

 # The max ber size of responses from the upstream ldap server
 # max_proxy_ber_size = 8388608

+# By default only DNs listed in the bind-maps may bind.
+All other
+# DNs that do not have a bind-map entry may not proceed.
+Setting
+# this allows all DNs to bind through the server.
+When this is
+# true, if the DN has a bind-map it will filter the queries of that
+# DN.
+If the DN does not have a bind map, it allows all queries.
+#
+# Another way to think of this is that setting this to "false"
+# makes this an ldap firewall.
+Setting this to "true" turns this
+# into a search-caching proxy.
+#
+# allow_all_bind_dns = false

 ldap_ca = "/tmp/ldap-ca.pem"
 ldap_url = "ldaps://idm.example.com"

+# Bind Maps
+#
+# This allows you to configure which DNs can bind, and what search
+# queries they may perform.
+#
 # "" is the anonymous dn
 [""]
 allowed_queries = [